Weathering: Pressure release

 Pressure release or unloading is a form of physical weathering seen when deeply buried rock is exhumed.
 Intrusive igneous rocks, such as granite, are formed deep beneath the Earth's surface.
 They are under tremendous pressure because of the overlying rock material.
 When erosion removes the overlying rock material, these intrusive rocks are exposed and the pressure on them is released.
 The outer parts of the rocks then tend to expand.
 The expansion sets up stresses which cause fractures parallel to the rock surface to form.
 Over time, sheets of rock break away from the exposed rocks along the fractures, a process known as exfoliation.
 Exfoliation due to pressure release is also known as sheeting.

 As with thermal weathering, pressure release is most effective in buttressed rock.
-Here the differential stress directed towards the unbuttressed surface can be as high as 35 MPa, easily enough to shatter rock.
+Here the differential stress directed toward the unbuttressed surface can be as high as 35 MPa, easily enough to shatter rock.
 This mechanism is also responsible for spalling in mines and quarries, and for the formation of joints in rock outcrops.

 Retreat of an overlying glacier can also lead to exfoliation due to pressure release.
 This can be enhanced by other physical wearing mechanisms.